aljawaid/PluginManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Replace the Installed Plugins section within the Kanboard interface with a new Plugin Manager and revamped Plugins Directory.
-Plugin Manager provides both users and developers with an improved comprehensive interface displaying a new section for troubleshooting plugins and a new plugin structure breakdown for each plugin.
+Replace the Installed Plugins section with a whole new interface.
+Plugin Manager provides both users and developers with an improved comprehensive layout displaying a new section for troubleshooting plugins with a new plugin structure breakdown for each plugin.
+Install plugins direct from the Plugin Directory or explore new upcoming or untested features from manual plugins.

 Features